JohnLCaron/rlauxe/README.md

 In any setting of maximum risk, the CLCA assort value is always the same when there are no errors, and so there is no variance.

 For polling, the assort values vary, and the number of samples needed depends on the order the samples are drawn.
-Here we show the average and standard deviation over 100 independent trials at each reported margin, when no errors are found, for poth polling and CLCA:
+Here we show the average and standard deviation over 100 independent trials at each reported margin, when no errors are found:

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.html" rel="pollingWithStdDev">![pollingWithStdDev](docs/plots2/samplesNeeded/pollingWithStdDev/pollingWithStdDevLinear.png)</a>

 ## Samples needed when there are errors

-In these simulations, errors are created between the CVRs and the MVRs, by taking _fuzzPct_ of the ballots and randomly changing the candidate that was voted for.
+In the following simulations, errors are created between the CVRs and the MVRs, by taking _fuzzPct_ of the ballots and randomly changing the candidate that was voted for.
 When fuzzPct = 0.0, the CVRs and MVRs agree.
 When fuzzPct = 0.01, 1% of the contest's votes were randomly changed, and so on.